AlanElPlatano/Orpheus/preprocessor/README.md

 `process_midi_file(...)` does all the work in order, here is a detailed description:

 1. **Load MIDI** → turns the file into a `PrettyMIDI` object.
+2. **Determine tempo needs** → only calculates tempo if cleanup_notes=True or quantize_grid is provided.
-2. **Find tempo** → grabs the first tempo change if it exists, otherwise estimates it, and if that fails defaults to 120 BPM.
+3. **Find tempo (if needed)** → grabs the first tempo change if it exists, otherwise estimates it, and if that fails defaults to 120 BPM.
-3. **Initial stats** → collect basic info about the file before changes are made.
+4. **Initial stats** → collect basic info about the file before changes are made.
-4. **Cleanup** → removes zero-length notes, very short notes (< 1/64th note), and trims overlapping notes of the same pitch.
+5. **Cleanup (optional)** → if `cleanup_notes=True`, removes zero-length notes, very short notes (< 1/64th note), and trims overlapping notes of the same pitch.
 Drum tracks are ignored.
-5. **Quantize (optional)** → if a grid is given (like 16 = 1/16th notes), it snaps note timing to that grid and keeps a minimum 1/64-note duration.
+6. **Quantize (optional)** → if a grid is given (like 16 = 1/16th notes), it snaps note timing to that grid and keeps a minimum 1/64-note duration.
-6. **Remove bass (optional)** → drops tracks that look like bass (by name or by having 35% of notes below a cutoff, default C2).
+7. **Remove bass (optional)** → if `remove_bass=True`, drops tracks that look like bass (by name or by having 35% of notes below a cutoff, default C2).
-7. **Remove empty tracks (optional)** → deletes any track with no notes left.
+8. **Remove empty tracks (optional)** → if `remove_empty=True`, deletes any track with no notes left.
-8. **Final stats** → recomputes info and notes what steps were applied.
+9. **Final stats** → recomputes info and notes what steps were applied.
-9. **Return** → `(success, processed_midi, stats)`.
+10. **Return** → `(success, processed_midi, stats)`.

 ### 2. Class API
 `MIDIPreprocessor` caches the last computed tempo for the current `PrettyMIDI` object and reuses it across helper-method calls.
-The full `process_midi_file(...)` pipeline computes tempo once per file (cache is cleared per new file).
+The full `process_midi_file(...)` pipeline computes tempo only when needed (cache is cleared per new file).
 Use the class when you want to invoke individual steps without having to re-supply tempo, or to control verbosity via the constructor.

 - **Stateful design**
-  - Caches the last computed tempo for reuse.
+  - Caches the last computed tempo for reuse with the same MIDI object.
   - Keeps verbosity settings and options across runs.

 - **Convenience methods**
-  You can call each step individually if you don’t want the full pipeline:
+  You can call each step individually if you don't want the full pipeline:
   - `preprocess_notes(midi, tempo_bpm)`
   - `quantize_midi_timing(midi, grid, tempo_bpm)`
   - `remove_bass_tracks(midi, threshold_note)`